ronasap/Tests-for-ABAPGIT-plugin/README.md

 # Tests-for-ABAPGIT-plugin
-Push  ABAP Source Code from a SAP BTP, ABAP environment instance to a GitHub repository using the ADT plugin for abapGit.
+Push  ABAP Source Code from a SAP BTP, ABAP environment instance or otherwise from SAP on-Premise system to a GitHub repository using the ADT plugin for abapGit.